brandenc40/ratelimiter/README.md

 # Ratelimiter [![Go Reference](https://pkg.go.dev/badge/github.com/brandenc40/ratelimiter#example-package.svg)](https://pkg.go.dev/github.com/brandenc40/ratelimiter#example-package)

-Rate limiter used to ensure a minimum duration between executions.
+Thread safe rate limiter used to ensure a minimum duration between executions.

 Additionally supports the optional limit of max queue size.
 This can be used to ensure programs don't bottleneck due to having too many requests queued by the ratelimiter at any given time.